qunitjs/qunit/README.md

 broke something.

 QUnit is similar to other unit testing frameworks like JUnit, but makes use of the features JavaScript provides and helps with testing code in the browser, such as built in support for asynchronicity and exception handling.

 ## Support

-If you need help using QUnit, visit the [QUnit and Testing forum](https://forum.jquery.com/qunit-and-testing) or chat with us on [Gitter](https://gitter.im/qunitjs/qunit).
+If you need help using QUnit, chat with us on [Gitter](https://gitter.im/qunitjs/qunit).

-If you believe there is a bug with QUnit or would like to request a new feature, [open an issue](https://github.com/qunitjs/qunit/issues).
+To report a bug or request a new feature, [open an issue](https://github.com/qunitjs/qunit/issues).

-## Development / Contributions
+## Contribute

 If you are interested in helping develop QUnit, check out our [contributing guide](./CONTRIBUTING.md).